 It won’t even be released until April 10th (2018, next month).

 But check this out: The battery life will run circles around my camera, which allows it to grab lunch in Timbuktu, sit in for coffee at café in Paris, and still have time to drop a few more frames into a 64GB SD card.
 It’s also comes equipped with 4K video capabilities!
 I also heard down the grapevine that it can shoot 10fps and equipped with dual SD Slot!
 The screen has also been improved and gotten slightly more prominent.

 More features than you can swing your tripod at

 The Camera’s sensor is new, 24MP Full-Frame Exmor R BSI CMOS Sensor.
 It has the same megapixel count at 24MP as its predecessor.
 I’m glad they kept the pixel density the same.
 The 21-24MP range is more than enough, and anything more is a headache and overkill.
 I’ve never had any sales of prints larger than 30×40, and there aren’t enough people who have the wall space to accommodate such large prints anyways.
-Sony has always made excellent camera sensors, even Nikon, uses their sensors for their camera bodies.
+Sony has always made excellent camera sensors, even Nikon, uses its sensors for their camera bodies.

 If there’s anything out there that can get me chasing the magic bullet again, it’s probably this camera.
 It’s been a while since a new camera got me excited.
 It’s not cheap by any means at $2,000 for the camera body alone.
 I haven’t looked at other Fullframe offerings from Nikon or Canon, but from a historical standpoint, it’s probably cheaper.
 It’s probably going to be released at inflated prices, so I might wait a few weeks or even months just until the fanfare subsides.